matthewscharles/UE5-Wwise-Demo/README.md

 - Separating the first portion of each section into a shorter streamable segment
 - Loading or partially loading the "previous" and "next" Soundbanks when the player approaches the boundary (in this case, opening the music settings).

-Simplified music options may be necessary more generally for a future mobile version.
+Simplified music options may be necessary for a future mobile version.

 ## Audio Manager Blueprint

-The audio manager is temporarily located in the game mode to remain accessible across UMAPs, but should be moved to the game instance or game state.
+The audio manager is temporarily located in the game mode to remain accessible across UMAPs.

 All events are stored in Data Tables to avoid hard-coding values, allowing events to be dropped directly into a soundbank preset table from the Wwise Browser.
 At present, a new Data Table should be generated for each SoundBank – this should be possible to automate with scripting via the WAAPI.